Lady Isabel Campbell1

 Consanguinity Index=0.0%

-Gilbert Kennedy, 2nd Earl of Cassillis was the son of David Kennedy, 1st Earl of Cassillis and Agnes Borthwick.1 He married Lady Isabel Campbell, daughter of Archibald Campbell, 2nd Earl of Argyll and Elizabeth Stuart.1 He was murdered between 24 August 1527 and 30 August 1527 at Pow Burn, Prestwick, Ayrshire, Scotland, by an unknown person , killed by Sir Hugh Campbell of Loudon.1
+Gilbert Kennedy, 2nd Earl of Cassillis was the son of David Kennedy, 1st Earl of Cassillis and Agnes Borthwick.1 He married Lady Isabel Campbell, daughter of Archibald Campbell, 2nd Earl of Argyll and Lady Elizabeth Stuart.1 He was murdered between 24 August 1527 and 30 August 1527 at Pow Burn, Prestwick, Ayrshire, ScotlandG, by an unknown person , killed by Sir Hugh Campbell of Loudon.1

-Gilbert Kennedy, 2nd Earl of Cassillis succeeded to the title of 4th Lord Kennedy [S., 1458] on 9 September 1513.1 He succeeded to the title of 2nd Earl of Cassillis [S., 1509] on 9 September 1513.1 He was invested as a Privy Counsellor (P.C.)
+He succeeded as the 4th Lord Kennedy [S., 1458] on 9 September 1513.1 He succeeded as the 2nd Earl of Cassillis [S., 1509] on 9 September 1513.1 He was appointed Privy Counsellor (P.C.)
 [Scotland] to King James V.1 In 1525 he was tried for the murder of Martin Kennedy of Lochland in 1525, but was acquitted through the influence of his brother-in-law, the Earl of Argyll.1 In December 1526 he was a prisoner in the hands of the Douglas faction, after having joined the unsuccessful attempt of the Earl of Arran to rescue the young King James V.1

 Children of Gilbert Kennedy, 2nd Earl of Cassillis and Lady Isabel Campbell